YiYiXia/Flame/README.md

 # Flame
-An physical eigen used to simulate water,snow,sand.etc
+An physical engine used to simulate water,snow,sand.etc